NBC 5/KXAS (WBAP) Research Procedures

-Yes.
 The University of North Texas Libraries holds the exclusive right to preserve, reformat, permanently store, and present the NBC 5 /KXAS collection online.
 UNT Libraries acts as the licensing agent for all footage from this collection.
 UNT Libraries licenses footage for a wide variety of uses, including commercial and professional use.
 We require a 30 second minimum for world-wide, all media, in perpetuity rights.
 UNT Special Collections’ determines licensing fees based on a minimum clip length of 10 seconds per edited segment.
 This includes use in broadcast, multimedia, feature films, educational purposes, and exhibitions.
-Reuse of moving and still images from the KXAS/NBC-5 Collection, including those found on the Portal to Texas History and UNT Digital Library, requires permission from Special Collections.
-To submit a licensing request, please fill out this form.
+Reuse of moving and still images, including those found on the Portal to Texas History and UNT Digital Library, requires permission from Special Collections.

 All requests for reuse and licensing are evaluated by Special Collections staff on a case-by-case basis.
 Our licensing fee is based on many factors including the number and length of clips requested, your intended use, the media platform you choose to purchase rights for, the desired digital delivery file format, and the licensing term requested.
 Licensing fees range $20 - $90 per second.
 Actual licensing fees will be determined by Special Collections staff upon review of your Request for Licensing Footage.
 Discounts may be available for certain research and educational uses and some regional productions.